Glucose-6-phosphate dehydrogenase deficiencyG6PD deficiency; Hemolytic anemia due to G6PD deficiency; Anemia - hemolytic due to G6PD deficiency

 When to Contact a Medical Professional

-Persons with G6PD deficiency must strictly avoid things that can trigger an episode.
-Talk to your health care provider about your medications.
+People with G6PD deficiency must strictly avoid things that can trigger an episode.
+Talk to your provider about your medicines.

 Genetic counseling or testing may be available to those who have a family history of the condition.